allpix-squared/allpix-squared/src/modules/NetlistWriter/README.md

 * `ISOURCE` allows writing all the temporal current waveform using a PWL (Piecewise Linear).
 This requires the use of the `[PulseTransfer]` module to get the current waveform.
 A delay can also be added using `t_delay`
 * In order to lightweight the generated netlists, the `ISOURCE_PULSE` can be selected: it uses the total collected charge Q (instead of the current pulse).
 Charge and current are linked by $ Q = \int I(t)dt $.
 The current pulse is set with the parameters `t_delay`, `t_rise`, `t_width` and `t_fall`.
 The following equation is then used to determine the current: $ I=\frac{Q}{\frac{t_{rise}+t_{fall}}{2}+t_{width}} $

 The generated netlist file name can be configured with a prefix taken from the `file_name` parameter, and contains the number of the event the netlist was generated for.
+The file extension is taken from the input netlist template file.

 The pixel address is used to identify the fired pixels in the netlist, a linearization following